anthony-lam/Final-Project/README.md

 ## Description
 > Tetris is a tile-matching puzzle video game

 \- [Wikipedia](https://en.wikipedia.org/wiki/Tetris)

 Pieces fall from the sky.
 It is your job to move and/or rotate them so that full rows are created.
-If a row becomes full, it gets magically sent to a place of no return.
-The game ends when pieces are no longer able to be spawned.
-You cannot win.
+If a row becomes full, it gets magically sent to ~~a place of no return~~ a happy place.
+The game ends when pieces are no longer able to be spawned. **You cannot win.**

 ## Features